 KDevelop allows you to configure what to do whenever you build the selection.
 To this end, use the menu item.
 There, you can for example select the number of simultaneous jobs "make" should execute — if your computer has, say, 8 processor cores, then entering 8 in this field would be a useful choice.
 In this dialog, the is a Makefile target used for all targets in the selection.

-If the compiler encounters an error message, simply click on the line with the error message and the editor will jump to the line (and if available column) where the error was reported.
+If the compiler encounters an error message, simply click on the line with the error message or use Navigation - Jump to Next Outputmark item in the main menu and the editor will jump to the line (and if available column) where the error was reported.
 Depending on the error message, KDevelop may also offer you several possible actions to fix the error, for example by declaring a previously undeclared variable if an unknown symbol was found.